ploi/ploi-wordpress-plugin/README.md

 Be **carefully** aware of this fact, make sure to completely protect your WordPress site to prevent hackers from stealing your data.

 If in any case it has been hacked, make sure to revoke the Ploi API token in your profile: https://ploi.io/profile/api-keys

+We also have a article on how to get started with protecting your Wordpress installation: https://ploi.io/documentation/optimisations/how-do-i-secure-my-wordpress-installation

 **Ploi cannot be held responsible for a stolen API key and the consequences of a stolen API key, it is up to you to keep your installation protected.**